-Using a Disney guide is all about efficiency.
+It’s a good idea to hire a Disney VIP Guide if you have limited time.
+Using a Disney VIP guide is all about efficiency.
 If you buy a Park Hopper pass, you can experience multiple Parks in one day.
 Your Disney guide brings you in and out of side entrances so you skip the long walks to enter the Parks, drives you through more direct private back roads, and is a pro at navigating throughout the Parks.

 If you want to skip the lines

 Skipping the lines alone makes it worth it to hire a Disney VIP Guide!
 Being with a Disney guide gives you an automatic Fast Pass entry to any ride, and often you can even skip the Fast Pass line (although this depends on the creativity of your guide and is not guaranteed).
 Again, efficiency.